krgau020/finetune_llama2_model/README.md

 ## CHATBOT with my details

-fine tunning of LLM model (llama 2)  on gradient.ai platform using own dataset.
+fine tunning of LLM model (llama 2)  on gradient.ai platform using Custom dataset.